nicklockwood/iRate/README.md

 	- (BOOL)iRateShouldShouldPromptForRating;

 This method is called immediately before the rating prompt is displayed to the user.
 You can use this method to block the standard prompt alert and display the rating prompt in a different way, or bypass it altogether.

+	- (void)iRateUserDidAttemptToRateApp;

+This is called when the user pressed the rate button in the rating prompt.
+This is useful if you want to log user interaction with iRate.
+This method is only called if you are using the standard iRate alert view prompt and will not be called automatically if you provide a custom rating implementation or call the `openRatingsPageInAppStore` method directly.

+	- (void)iRateUserDidDeclineToRateApp;

+This is called when the user declines to rate the app.
+This is useful if you want to log user interaction with iRate.
+This method is only called if you are using the standard iRate alert view prompt and will not be called automatically if you provide a custom rating implementation.

+	- (void)iRateUserDidRequestReminderToRateApp;

+This is called when the user asks to be reminded to rate the app.
+This is useful if you want to log user interaction with iRate.
+This method is only called if you are using the standard iRate alert view prompt and will not be called automatically if you provide a custom rating implementation.

 Localisation